In which previous bad code shoots me in the foot.

 end

-While I’m sure output would always be mode 0
+While I’m sure output would always be mode 0, it doesn’t hurt to handle it

 just in case there’s a throwaway value.
 The problem also doesn’t explicitly